 For this dessert, we're going to make a chiffon cake.
 A chiffon cake is incredibly light and airy because you're folding in whipped egg whites to the batter.
 It's a wonderful cake if I do say so myself.

-To infuse the lavender flavor, first, steep 1 tbsp dried lavender in the boiling water.
+To infuse the lavender flavor, first, steep 1 tablespoon dried lavender in the boiling water.
 Let it cool, then strain the lavender and discard.
 Finely grind the remaining lavender and sift that together with the dry ingredients.
 Make a well in the center of the dry ingredients and add the wet ingredients.

 Now, whip the 7 egg whites with a touch of cream of tartar until stiff peaks form.
 When you lift the beater from the egg whites, stiff or firm peaks should stand straight up.
 If the peaks curl slightly at the top, continue beating.